dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_tangent.rst

-The *Curve Tangent* node outputs the direction that a curve points in at each control point, depending on the direction of the curve (which can be controlled with the :doc:`Reverse Curve node </modeling/geometry_nodes/curve/reverse_curve>`).
+The *Curve Tangent* node outputs the direction that a curve points in at each control point, depending on the direction of the curve (which can be controlled with the :doc:`/modeling/geometry_nodes/curve/reverse_curve`).
 The output values are normalized vectors.

 .. warning::